 I wanted to expand my knowledge of camera operation and editing in all disciplines of filmmaking.
 I had completed two major feature films in skateboarding and began to dabble in promotional videos and really enjoyed it.
 I wasn’t confident enough with my workflow capabilities in a professional on set environment though and knew there was a lot of rudimentary knowledge I wanted solidified before beginning my career.
 The pandemic then hit and I thought now would be a good time to concentrate on a film degree.

 Why did i choose SAE?

 Friends of mine have attended SAE in the past and recommended it.
-I also was keen to get into the work environment as soon as possible and the accelerated programme they offer was perfect for my needs.
+I also was keen to get into the work environment as soon as possible and the 2 year degree in film and TV production they offer was perfect for my needs.